The Animal Soul at Death

 “Surely the fate of human beings is like that of the animals; the same fate awaits them both: As one dies, so dies the other.
 All have the same breath; humans have no advantage over animals.
 Everything is meaningless.
 All go to the same place; all come from dust, and to dust all return.
 Who knows if the human spirit rises upward and if the spirit of the animal goes down into the earth?”
 (Ecclesiastes 3:19, 20, 21).
 The phrase “Who knows whether the spirit of man goes upward?” simply means that human wisdom cannot affirm what happens to the “spirit” or “breath” of God except that it “shall return unto God” (Ecclesiastes 12:7).

-For this reason, Solomon disbelievingly (v.
-21) asks who knows or who can prove that the “ruach” of man ascends, while that of the beast descends.
+For this reason, Solomon disbelievingly (Ecclesiastes 3:21) asks who knows or who can prove that the “ruach” of man ascends, while that of the beast descends.
 Solomon knows nothing of such an experience and doubts that anyone else does.

 Death, is the lot of people and animals.
 David says that “People, despite their wealth, do not endure; they are like the beasts that perish” (Psalms 49:12).
 When the breath of life departs from the body of any living creature, it dies (Ecclesiastes 3: 21).

-However, humans are different than animals in the rewards they receive.
+However, humans are different than animals in their intellectual capacity, their choices and consequently in the rewards they receive.
 For through faith in God, man who is made in God’s image, will be redeemed from the power of the grave (1 Corinthians 15:51–58) and will have eternal life (John 1:16).
-Animals will have their part in heaven and will be restored to their original natures before the fall as a blessing to the redeemed (Isaiah 65:17, 25).
+Animals will also be in heaven in their original natures before the fall.
+They will be a blessing to the redeemed (Isaiah 65:17, 25).

 Check out our Bible Answers page for more information on a variety of topics.